Python-GIS-book/site/source/back-matter/md/glossary.md

 Spatio-temporal data model
   A data model that incorporates time (t) as an additional dimension to the geographical dimension (x, y).

+Spectral resolution
+  In multispectral satellite data, spectral resolution refers to the ability of a sensor to distinguish between different wavelengths of electromagnetic radiation.
+It is defined by the number and width of the spectral bands the sensor can capture.
+Higher spectral resolution means the sensor can detect finer differences in wavelength, allowing for more detailed analysis of surface materials and phenomena.

 Subplots
   The term used in Matplotlib to refer to individual plots when more than one plot is part of a single figure.

 Syntax
   The precise form of a component in a programming language.
 For example, the print function in Python expects the syntax `print('hello')` in order to have the word hello displayed on the screen.

+Temporal resolution
+   In satellite imagery, temporal resolution refers to the frequency at which a specific area on Earth's surface is revisited and imaged by a satellite sensor.
+It determines how often data is collected for a given location and is typically expressed as the time interval between consecutive observations (e.g., daily, weekly).
+Higher temporal resolution enables more frequent monitoring, while lower temporal resolution provides less frequent updates but may cover broader areas or focus on finer spatial or spectral details.

 Topological spatial relations
   Topological spatial relations describe how two or more geometric objects relate to each other concerning their position and boundaries.
 Topological spatial relations can be exemplified by relationships such as contains, touches and intersects.
 In GIS, these kind of topological relations play a crucial role as they enable queries that are less concerned with the exact coordinates or shapes of geographic entities but more focused on their relative arrangements and positions.